Fazustu1/python-review-bot/README.md

 ## Installation
 run 'python install -r requirements.txt'

+## USAGE
+Go through code and replace unspecified parameters to suit your function.

 ## IMPORTANT
 This is a failed project since Google doesn't allow for the automated creation of Gmails, because of the requirement of having a phone number.
 Anyone can take this project and try to complete it.